Blockstream/satellite/docker/README.md

 There are two Docker images in this repository:

-- `usb.docker`: should be used for Linux USB receiver setups and it also works with standalone demodulators.
+- `usb.docker`: for Linux USB receiver setups.
-- `sdr.docker`: should be used for SDR-based setups.
+- `sdr.docker`: for SDR-based setups.

-If using a USB demodulator, however, the drivers need to be installed on the Docker host (not the container).
+If using a USB demodulator, however, note the drivers need to be installed on the Docker host (not the container).
+Please refer to the [USB demodulator guide](tbs.md#tbs-5927-drivers).

 ## Linux USB Container

-First, build the image:
+Build the image with:

 ```
 docker build -t blockstream/blocksat-usb -f usb.docker ..